DannyRyanFisher/Perception-Project/writeup_template.md

 - Improvement 1: filter and segment these objects from the point cloud data

-- Critique 2: The model is weakest at differentiating between objects XXX and XXX.
+- Critique 2: The model is weakest at differentiating between soaps and biscuits.

 - Improvement 2: Increase the quality of the training set data by either:
   - increasing the number of iterations in captured_features
   - Increase the number of point_cloud data points by decreasing the voxel-grid downsampling

-- Critique 3: The object 'biscuits' consistently is labelled twice, notably in the environment XXX.

-- Improvement 3: Similar methods as explained in Improvement 2 also including optimising the HSV values for greater robustness of histogram for biscuits model.